tkellehe/noodel/README.md

 ---

 Since the language is for challenges visit the [issues page](https://github.com/tkellehe/noodel/issues) and post challenges where _Noodel_ was used.
 This will allow others to learn how to _Noodel_ as well as notice features that could be added to assist with challenges ([Learn more](docs/posting_challenges.md)).
-This language is still under construction and since I like to do code for _Noodel_ from the online editor things may randomly break in the [prototyping editor](https://tkellehe.github.io/noodel/editor-proto.html), features disappear/change, zero comments made on commits, or random issues appear for myself.
-If there is a need to use an older version of _Noodel_ that was good enough before, visit the [release directory](https://github.com/tkellehe/noodel/tree/master/release) for a list off all of the versions.
+This language is still under construction and since I like to code for _Noodel_ from the online editor things may randomly break in the [prototyping editor](https://tkellehe.github.io/noodel/editor-proto.html), features disappear/change, zero comments made on commits, or random issues appear for myself.
+If there is a need to use an older version of _Noodel_ that was good enough before, visit the [release directory](https://github.com/tkellehe/noodel/tree/master/release) for a list of all of the versions.

 ## Introduction